 Like other researchers commonly do, they excluded emotional content from the study.
 See another Swedish study Emotional memories and out-of-body–induced hippocampal amnesia as an example of why emotional memories are necessary in order to properly study the hippocampus.

 As a result of excluding emotional content and other aspects of the study’ design such as using 25 as the beginning age of the subjects, all the researchers could muster as a explanatory factor was age.
 However, they had to couch their findings as “age-related” because age in and of itself wasn’t a causal explanation for the observed effects.

-The findings weren’t truly “age-related” because, for example, the study didn’t necessarily apply to people below the age of 25.
+The findings weren’t even truly “age-related” because, for example, the study didn’t necessarily apply to people below the age of 25.
 Had the study included 10-18 year old subjects, the researchers may have found that “less inhibitory cortical input” may also be present before puberty, as The prefrontal cortex develops more repressive function at puberty study indicated.

 Had the study design included neurochemicals, the researchers may have found that “cortico–hippocampal functional connectivity disruption” was due to factors that influenced dopamine and glutamate levels, as A mechanistic study of neurotransmitters in the hippocampus indicated.

-A finding that “cortico–hippocampal functional connectivity disruption” was influenced by other factors may have been made had the study design included the subjects’ histories.
+A finding that “cortico–hippocampal functional connectivity disruption” was influenced by other factors may also have been made had the study design included the subjects’ histories.
 Per my Welcome page: